-PRACTICALS: 3 hours laboratory per day over the course.
-Students should obtain copies of the CH1010 Practical and Report Books from the Medicine, Health, Molecular Sciences Faculty Office (E1).
-The CH1010 Laboratory manual and report book are available as read-only Word files on the LearnJCU CH1010 WEB site.
-Submitted reports must be in the printed Report Book.
-A refundable breakage deposit of \$20 must be paid at the start of the course.
-Refunds of the breakage deposits will occur after the last week of the course and for 4 weeks past this date.
-Supervisor: Dr M. Liddell
+Students should obtain copies of the CH1011 Practical and Report Books from the Medicine, Health, Molecular Sciences Faculty Office (E1).
+The CH1011 Laboratory manual and report book are also available as read-only Word files on the LearnJCU WEB site.
+Submitted reports must be in the printed Report Book (except the Kinetics practical).
+A refundable breakage deposit of \$20 must be paid at the Faculty Office in Week1 of the semester.
+Refunds of the breakage deposits (Faculty Office) will occur after the last week of semester and for 4 weeks past this date.

+Supervisor: Dr Liddell.